jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 Meanwhile, the adaptation hints that the Federation might be holding together with little more than frayed thread, ready to spiral out into a civil war---not a collapse, but an actual war---at the first opportunity.

-And as I mentioned before, Spock continues his strange thirst for blood and general [toxic masculinity](https://en.wikipedia.org/wiki/Toxic_masculinity) by insisting that the only language the Romulans can understand is a merciless attack.
+And as I mentioned before, Spock continues his strange thirst for blood and general {% wiki Toxic_masculinity|toxic masculinity|en %} by insisting that the only language the Romulans can understand is a merciless attack.
 He frames this as being deduced based on his historical knowledge, but this was also his advice for Gary Mitchell and the creature posing as Nancy Crater, from previous episodes, and being terrified to show weakness is also a sentiment he tries to force onto Kirk in *The Enemy Within*.
 And yet, at no point does he consider the possibility that the Romulan ship might be part of an entire fleet waiting for the smallest pretext to attack or that talking might be useful.
 Even then, after all that, he almost gets everybody killed by blindly pawing his console at a time when he's required to be as careful as possible.

 And finally, we end the episode with another instance of Starfleet telling Kirk that he absolutely must act a certain way, only to send out orders---too late to affect the episode---telling him to completely ignore them and do whatever he thinks works.
 While it's heartening that they have such faith in him, it's also terrifying how disposably Starfleet treats its rules.
 In the adaptation, we see a hint of something similar to this, too, when Kirk raises the idea of a rule against fraternization among the crew, only to explain why he doesn't care about the rule.